Schools release COVID numbers in Richmond, Columbia counties

 ELEMENTARY SCHOOLS

 - A.B.
-Merry, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees
+Merry, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Barton Chapel, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees

 - Bayvale, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees